-A few weeks ago, zebras got more news coverage than they have in a while, when a little baby zebra was spotted (literally) in Kenya’s Maasai Mara.
+Zebras got more news coverage than they have in a while when a baby zebra was spotted (literally) in Kenya’s Maasai Mara.

 Tour guide, Antony Tira, and photographer, Frank Liu, were in search of rhinos when they found Tira the spotted zebra foal, with a dark coat and white spots.